awsbpfeiff/Systems-Manager-Labs/Lab_16_SessionManager-PortForward.md

     g.
 Ensure auto-assign public IP is enabled

     h.
-IAM Role = ManagedInstancesRole (previously created -- this is what allows instances to work with Systems Manager)
+IAM Role: ManagedInstancesRole (previously created -- this is what allows instances to work with Systems Manager)

     i.
 Default Storage